Skip to main content

 How Does Estrogen Fluctuation Impact a Woman’s Metabolism?

-To effectively counteract the of perimenopause, one must understand the mechanisms through which hormonal changes operate.
+To effectively counteract the metabolic effects of perimenopause, one must understand the mechanisms through which hormonal changes operate.
 The decline in estradiol, a potent form of estrogen, is the central event.
 Estradiol has a significant influence on glucose metabolism and insulin sensitivity.
 It helps pancreatic beta-cells produce insulin and facilitates glucose uptake into cells.

 As estradiol levels fall, cells can become less responsive to insulin, a condition known as insulin resistance.
 This forces the pancreas to work harder to produce more insulin to manage blood sugar levels, increasing the risk for prediabetes and type 2 diabetes.